 As the largest monthly household bill, your mortgage payment can impact a pay raise faster than any other expense.
 “Know the cost of living index for the destination city, and negotiate a reasonable multiplier to address the gap,” says Roy Cohen, career coach and author of The Wall Street Professional's Survival Guide.

 To see if your new mortgage payment might exceed your raise, compare the home-price-to-income ratio in your current city with your destination city.
 To calculate these ratios, divide the median home price by the median income for the given city.
-Current statistics are available through the U.S. Census Bureau website.
+Current statistics are available through the U.S. Census Bureau website Link opens a new window.
 While the median U.S. ratio is around 3.0, it varies widely from city to city.
 Atlanta (1.9), Dallas (2.2), Pittsburgh (2.3) and Minneapolis-St. Paul (2.6) are among the U.S. cities where your housing dollar will stretch the farthest.
 Locations where your raise may not close the gap include Los Angeles (6.8) and Boston (4.5).

 Your financial advisor may also be able to help you compare other key factors like property taxes and mortgage interest rates.

 The expense of moving is more than the final bill for boxing, loading and transporting your belongings.
 “Build in reimbursement for the miscellaneous goods and services that ensure a seamless transition,” Braudis says.
 Line items might include new curtains, cleaning supplies, phone and cable service.